Europe and North America

 Although OA developments often follow economic development this is not always so: Moldova, for example, in partnership with INASP and eIFL, has developed active OA programmes.
 Its work with eIFL has enabled a consortium of international recognition with representation at UN World Intellectual Property Organization.

 For many countries in Europe the DRIVER initiative was the critical stimulating activity for Open Access developments.
 Through provision of guidelines and by establishing a network of OA experts, the project provided the support required to introduce OA practices.
 The work of INASP and eIFL have assisted in taking these developments further; eIFL in particular has offered an important advocacy role in raising OA awareness and debate.
+In collaboration with the respective national libraries, eIFL actively provides OA support to a number of developing and transition countries in Europe.

 DRIVER has established a network of relevant experts and Open Access repositories.
 DRIVER-II will consolidate these efforts and transform the initial testbed into a fully functional, state-of-the art service, extending the network to a larger confederation of repositories.
 DRIVER is integral to the suite of electronic infrastructures that have emerged in the worldwide GÉANT network and is hence funded under the e-Infrastructures call of the European Commission's 7th framework programme.
 It aims to “… optimise the way the e-Infrastructure is used to store knowledge, add value to primary research data and information making secondary research more effective, provide a valuable asset for industry, and help bridging research and education.”